 For "white, bold-veined" looks, present a true Calacatta marble and a Calacatta-look quartz together.
 Lead with, "Here's the authentic marble, and here's the low-maintenance option that still gives you that Calacatta feel."

-Focus on a predictable appearance for investors, developers, and operators, plus reduced maintenance overhead and fewer service calls over the life of the asset.
+Focus on a consistent look for investors, developers, and operators.
+Reduce maintenance work and service calls over the asset’s life.

 Cost: Grounding the Choice in Real Numbers